 And that’s the last thing you want.

 Here, prevention is the key.
-So, mark clearly the location of the tank and the soakaway system to prevent anyone from driving over it or parking on top!
+So, clearly mark the location of the tank and the soakaway system to prevent anyone from driving over it or parking on top of it!

 Tree and plant root damage

-If your septic tank is located in close proximity to large trees or lots of shrubbery, the roots might grow through the tank itself or the connecting pipes.
-If left unchecked, this will result in a nightmare scenario and leave a horrible mess all over your property, not to mention rendering the septic tank useless.
+If your septic tank is located near large trees or shrubbery, the roots may grow through the tank or the connecting pipes.
+If left unchecked, this will turn into a nightmare scenario, causing a terrible mess all over your property and rendering the septic tank useless.

 Now: